cloudmesh/classes/docs/source/assignments.rst

 	 Although not covered in class big data and IoT could be used in wildlife, pets, farming, and other related areas.
-Write a 2 page paper report that covers the topic and addresses
+Write a 2 page report that covers the topic and addresses

 	 * Which opportunities are there related to animals?
 	 * Which opportunities are there for wildlife preservation?